OpenInterpreter/01/README.md

 # Hardware

 - The **01 Light** is an ESP32-based voice interface.
-[Build instructions are here.](https://github.com/OpenInterpreter/01/tree/main/hardware/light) It works in tandem with the **01 Server** running on your home computer.
+[Build instructions are here.](https://github.com/OpenInterpreter/01/tree/main/hardware/light) It works in tandem with the **01 Server** (setup guide below) running on your home computer.
 - **Mac OSX** and **Ubuntu** are supported by running `poetry run 01`.
 This uses your spacebar to simulate the 01 Light.
 - The **01 Heavy** is a standalone device that runs everything locally.